Kilimanjaro Gear List

 GAITERS

 Waterproof gaiters sized to fit your boots snugly.
 Short to mid gaiters that create a tight secure closure lower or mid-calf are ideal.
 Taller tradition mountaineering gaiters will also work well.
-On Kili gaiters are used for mud lower down, and scree/rocks higher up.
+Gaiters are used for mud lower down on the mountain and scree/rocks higher up.

 TREKKING POLES